trepz/vermintwitch/README.md

 green light from Fatshark providing "I do not do anything malicious to the users computer" - which you can verify here - or compile from source yourself if you wish.

-## Anti-virus

-Given that this application redirects traffic from twitch.tv and listens for global key-presses, it seems to be flagged by some anti-virus software as a trojan.
-It may need to be added to your anti-virus exception list.

 ## Cleaning up (manually)

 The app will automatically clean the hosts file on close.